General Note: Academic credit is not given in the program for life experience, nor is life experience part of the admission decision making process.

 If an applicant is considering more than one plan of study, they may contact our Admissions Team (firstname.lastname@example.org).
 While our team cannot decide for an applicant which plan of study to apply to, our Admissions team may be able to give insight into which program may be best suited for an applicant.

-Applicants to our 2-Year and 3-Year Online plans of study do not need to have an undergraduate social work degree to apply, but do need a degree in a liberal arts field (i.e. - psychology, sociology, business, criminal justice, political science, human services, etc.).
+Applicants to our 2-Year traditional and 3-Year Distance Education plans of study do not need to have an undergraduate social work degree to apply, but should have a degree in a liberal arts field (i.e. - psychology, sociology, business, criminal justice, political science, human services, etc.).

 We advise applicants to know something about the practice of social work before they apply to a rigorous graduate program, but we do accept applicants with diverse educational backgrounds.
 It is looked upon favorably if the applicant has been exposed to the human service field, such as through volunteer work, because it may mean the applicant has an basic understanding of the social work profession.
 You do not need to have an undergraduate degree in social work or employment in the field in order to apply.

-Students who will be on the online 3-year MSW program will be charged at the Distance Education rate.
+Students in our Distance Education programs (2-year Advanced Standing and 3-year) are charged at the Distance Education rate.
 Please see the https://ninercentral.uncc.edu/billing-payments-refunds/tuition-and-fees/distance-ed-tuition-fees for information on Distance Education tuition rates.
 Tuition may vary depending on residency status.

 Stipends related to Internships: There are very few agencies that offer stipends for field placements, but there are some.
 Contact Dr. Ticola Ross, the Director of Field Education, to learn more about field related stipends.

 Graduate Assistants: The School of Social Work employs a limited number of Graduate Assistants for approximately 10 hours per week at an hourly rate.
-Contact Dr. Diana Rowan, MSW Program Director, for more information.
+Contact Dr. Travis Hales, MSW Program Director, for more information.
 There also may be other assistantships available on campus.
-For more information on those, see the Graduate School's webpage at: http://graduateschool.uncc.edu/funding
+For more information on those, see the Graduate School's webpage at: http://graduateschool.charlotte.edu/funding

 Primarily, loans are available to help fund your graduate education.
 Contact the Financial Aid Office for more information.

 UNC Charlotte has had tremendous response to the MSW program and each year is typically very competitive.
-Our suggestion is to apply.
-If you are not accepted, you will need to submit a new application and the processing fee to the Office of Graduate Admissions, which will put your application in the next year’s pool.
+Our suggestion is to apply by the listed priority deadline.
+If you are not accepted, you will need to submit a new application and processing fee to the Office of Graduate Admissions, which will put your application in the next year’s pool.

 There are no required pre-requisite courses that applicants need to complete prior to the start of the program.
 We advise applicants to know something about the practice of social work before they apply to a rigorous graduate program, but we do accept applicants with diverse educational backgrounds.
 The School of Social Work does consider the applicant’s familiarity with the social work field, leadership contributions, commitment to social justice/advocacy efforts, and the extent of community engagement (i.e. - length of commitment, types of activities, populations served) as described in the applicant's resume and Statement of Purpose.

 Post-baccalaureate students may enroll in up to two courses, but availability is limited.
 If offered admission to the MSW Program, students can transfer up to 6 credits for courses taken as a post-baccalaureate student.
-Please contact Amy Peters at firstname.lastname@example.org for more information.
+Please contact email@example.com for more information.

 The UNC Charlotte Office of Graduate Admissions will receive your online application and hold it until all of the components are in.
 If you are wondering if a transcript, for instance, has been received track your application status in the application portal.
 If you have questions after checking the application system, please contact the Graduate School at firstname.lastname@example.org.